alw/conduct/README.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

-If a participant engages in harassing behavior, XOXO may take any action we deem appropriate, up to and including expulsion from all XOXO spaces and identification of the participant as a harasser to other XOXO community members or the general public.
+If a participant engages in harassing behavior, the organization may take any action we deem appropriate, up to and including expulsion from all organization-run spaces and identification of the participant as a harasser to other community members or the general public.

 ## Reporting and Enforcement
-If you are being harassed by a member of the XOXO community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via email at [hi@xoxofest.com](mailto:hi@xoxofest.com).
+If you are being harassed by a member of the community, notice that someone else is being harassed, or have any other concerns, please contact us immediately via email at [hi@xoxofest.com](mailto:hi@xoxofest.com).

 ### Festival